 With the introduction of Phryne Fisher to the television screens, of course my interest in re-reading the books returned.
 But this time I’d like to read them in order, rather than starting in the middle and hopping around randomly.

-Of course Greenwood’s written more than the Phryne Fisher books – there are the Corinna Chapman books (I have read them in order, as they’ve been released, except the last one, Cooking the Books, which I haven’t got to yet), the Delphic Women books (which I haven’t read), and a number of children’s & YA books.
+Of course Greenwood’s written more than the Phryne Fisher books – there are the Corinna Chapman books (a new one due out soon (with the publisher now, as at April 2018), the Delphic Women books (which I haven’t read), and a number of children’s & YA books.